Field Synthesis with Azimuthally-Varying, Cascaded, Cylindrical Metasurfaces using a Wave Matrix Approach: Design Examples

 \subsection{Case 3: Multi-functional Metasurface}

-The final device presented in this paper is a multi-functional metasurface.
+Earlier devices constructed from passive cylindrical metasurfaces performed single-input single-output operations.
+That is, they could only transform a single, fixed input field to a corresponding output field.
+In this paper, the final device presented is a multi-functional metasurface.
 The multi-functional metasurface performs differently when it is excited by different sources.
 For instance, when the device is excited by a line current source located at ($\rho'=1.5\lambda$, $\phi'=0$), it generates an $m=0$ output field.
 However, when the same device is fed by a source at ($\rho'=1.5\lambda$, $\phi'=\pi$) , it produces an $m=2$ output field.
 For convenience, the line current sources at ($\rho'=1.5\lambda$, $\phi'=0$) and ($\rho'=1.5\lambda$, $\phi'=\pi$) are named source 1 and source 2, respectively.

 To synthesize this device, five metasurfaces are used ($N=5$), with order of variation $K=5$.
 The radii are chosen to be $\rho_1 = 4.0\lambda$, $\rho_2 = 4.3\lambda$, $\rho_3 = 4.6\lambda$, $\rho_4 = 4.9\lambda$, and $\rho_5 = 5.2\lambda$.
 Finally, all the dielectric spacers are set to be air.
 Before introducing the cost function, we define two power ratios: